 – Care: Members of the group genuinely and actively care for one another.

 – Nurture: As a result, they are more nurturing of one another.
 The result is increased overall individual happiness

-– Stability: There are fewer disruptive events resulting from interpersonal conflicts, and uncontrolled ambition.
+– Stability: Where teamwork is strong, there are fewer disruptive events resulting from interpersonal conflicts, and uncontrolled ambition.

 – Synergy: The members of the group instinctively find a work style and rhythm that takes full advantage of each person’s strengths and compensates for their weaknesses.

 – Diversity of Thought: There is a larger pool of ideas, opinions and viewpoints from which the organization can draw.
-This results in well-rounded solutions.
+This is called collective intelligence and this results in well-rounded solutions.

 – Self-Leadership: Because people have owned the vision and mission of the group, they are personally motivated to pursue it and have less need for a boss to look over their shoulder.